JuliaJansen/project/DESIGN.md

 #### Page 1:
 ![](doc/page_1.png)
 This is the first thing the user will see.
 Underneath the title a short description will follow of the story: "what goes in, what comes out".
 From energy to problematic outcomes: (carbon) emissions and waste.
 Under the banner, the three topics are briefly defined: how are these concepts approached in this visualisation.

 C L I C K on the downwards pointing triangle at the bottom of the page and the whole layout changes to page 2.
+That is a new tab in the webpage's structure.

 #### Page 2:
 ![](doc/page_2_new.png)